Learn About What Is Being Done Regarding Renewable Energy in the UK

-A strong renewable energy sector leads to more energy independence, since the country can use its own energy instead of relying heavily on foreign imports.
-It also contributes to tackle climate change and creates new hi-tech green jobs, which are huge benefits to society.
+A strong renewable energy sector leads to more energy independence since the country can use its own energy instead of relying heavily on foreign imports.
+It also contributes to tackling climate change and creates new hi-tech green jobs, which are huge benefits to society.
 However, fossil fuels still remain the dominant source of energy supply, accounting for around 85%.

 What Can We Do?